stiepan/MLCourse/README.md

 # MLCourse
-My solutions of the assignments for Deep Nerual Networks course at MIMUW
+Solutions for Deep Nerual Networks course at MIMUW